gmarmstrong/echo-service/README.md

 - More logging in ./cmd/echo-service/main.go
 - Integration tests (run server and test the endpoints)
 - End-to-end Kubernetes tests
+- Prometheus counters and a `/metrics` endpoint
+- Container signing and hardening

 ## Requirements